edoreld/mark-as-read/README.md

 3. Click on the "Load unpacked extension..." button.
 4. Select the directory you just unzipped.

+ -> The extension will not work as intended if two windows are open side by side.

 ## How to Use

 Notice the new icon on the Chrome toolbar.